adamboerema/polymertutorial/README.md

 	bower init

 Follow the prompts from bower.
-If you are in doubt on what to answer, just push enter and use the default option.
+If you are not sure how to answer a question, just push enter and use the default option.
 After bower intializes it should place a bower.json file in your directory.
 To add Polymer as a dependency run this command

 	bower install --save Polymer/polymer#^1.0.0